-- Belarus caused arguably one of the shocks of the qualifying campaign, after it secured a 1-0 win in Paris in Laurent Blanc's first competitive game as national team manager.
+- Belarus caused arguably one of the shocks of the qualifying campaign, after they secured a 1-0 win in Paris in Laurent Blanc's first competitive game as national team manager.

 - The Eastern Europeans lie second in Group D, having amassed eight points so far.

-- Bernd Stange's side has only scored two goals in four qualifiers since that famous victory.
+- Bernd Stange's side have only scored two goals in four qualifiers since that famous victory.

 - Friday's encounter will be the second time the two nations have met in international competition.

-- Belarus was beaten 1-0 by Albania in its previous qualifier.
+- Belarus were beaten 1-0 by Albania in their previous qualifier.

-- It also slipped to a 1-0 defeat by Canada in its last international.
+- They also slipped to a 1-0 defeat by Canada in their last international.

-- Nevertheless, Belarus lies 37th in the World Rankings.
+- Nevertheless, Belarus lie 37th in the World Rankings.

-- France has not lost a game since the surprise defeat to Belarus in September and sits top of Group D, four points clear.
+- France have not lost a game since their surprise defeat to Belarus in September and sit top of Group D, four points clear.

 - Laurent Blanc's men have won six of their previous seven games since.